jaisonsantos/state-tax-wizard-44/docs/observability.md

 In addition to streaming logs, each quote/apply operation persists an `audit_logs` row containing the full request context.
 Access the audit history through `GET /api/v1/audit?store_id=<uuid>` or directly from the `audit_logs` table for compliance reviews.
-The smoke test ensures at least one audit event is present after setup.
+The smoke tests now cover `/v1/analytics/overview` via `make analytics-smoke` so counter snapshots are validated alongside the reporting flows.